allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 about other infrastructure at the moment?
 Persistence?
 No!
 In the previous commits a map-based persistence layer is used for unit tests and this solution is good enough to start with.
 As long as the system is not restarted, of course.

 What is important at this stage?
-We are introducing an A-P-I — this is a separate layer, so it is crucial to ensure that domain classes are not exposed to the outside world — and that we do not introduce a dependency on the API into the domain.
+We are introducing an **API** — this is a separate layer, so it is crucial to ensure that domain classes are not exposed to the outside world — and that we do not introduce a dependency on the API into the domain.